-The most versatile and common coextruded multiple layer film suitable for SMC and BMC is a five layer film structure consisting of polyethylene/ adhesive/ Nylon/ adhesive/ polyethylene such as those high barrier carrier release films manufactured by General Films Inc., Covington, OH and distributed by Poly-Group Inc., Cincinnati, OH.
+The most versatile and common coextruded multiple layer film suitable for SMC and BMC is a five layer film structure consisting of polyethylene/ adhesive/ Ny-lon/ adhesive/ polyethylene such as those high barrier release films distributed by PolyGroup Inc., Cincinnati, OH.
 The film manufacturer often tailors this basic coextruded film structure to suit customer and/or application preferences.
 Polyethylene layers may be made from high density polyethylene, low density polyethylene, liner low density polyethylene (butane, hexane or octane comonomers), very high comonomer content plastomers, polypropylene, ethylene vinyl acetate copolymers and many others including blends therefrom to achieve desirable performance characteristics.
 A polymer adhesive component is required to provide high bond strength between the polyethylene and Nylon materials.
 These extrudable grade adhesives are commonly polyethylene based materials with added functional groups such as maleic anhydride to acquire the necessary bond strength.
 Finally the inside polyamide core layer of the coextruded film is selected for its barrier to styrene monomer and other volatile liquid aromatic hydrocarbons.
 The most preferable polyamide is Nylon 6/66, which is a copolyamide of hexamethylene diamine, adipic acid, and caprolactam.
-Nylon 6/66 copolymer provides superior flexibility and crack resistance, lower melting point and ease of manufacture making it the most often preferred barrier material of choice for SMC and BMC high barrier carrier release film.
+Nylon 6/66 copolymer provides superior flexibility and crack resistance, lower melting point and ease of manufacture making it the most often preferred barrier material of choice for SMC and BMC high barrier release film.
 Nylon 6 melts at 250 °C (482°F) and Nylon 6/66 has a melting point of 200 °C (392°F).